KKW557/RealInvisibility/README.md

 * On Linux or macOS: `./gradlew build`
 * Windows: `gradlew build`

-you can then find builds of BridgingAnalyzer-Reborn in the `build/libs/` directory.
+you can then find builds of RealInvisibility in the `build/libs/` directory.

 ## Configuration